Adolf Hitler's cult of personality: Foreign policy and military aspects

 Hitler was regarded as the unique force behind the Nazi movement and someone who transcended party politics and aimed to unite all Germans into a people's community (Volksgemeinschaft).
 Despite criticism of the Nazi regime being apparent during the 1930s, Hitler's early successful foreign policies, reversing the restrictions of the Treaty of Versailles and uniting all ethnic Germans under one state led to Hitler's popularity soaring, which enhanced the myth.

 Although it remains unknown how many Germans genuinely believed in the Führer myth, even those Germans who were critical of Hitler and the Nazi regime believed in it by the late 1930s.
 Most Germans had been impressed by the apparent successes of the Nazi regime, which were all attributed to Hitler himself.
 For example, in 1938 after the Anschluss one report by the Social Democratic Party of Germany concluded:

 The Führer's foreign-policy statements strike a chord with many workers too; especially with young people.
 The firm stand the Führer has taken over the occupation of the Rhineland has been universally impressive.
 Many people are convinced that Germany's foreign-policy demands are justified and cannot be passed over.
-The last few days have been marked by big fresh advanced in the Führer's personal reputation, including among workers.
+The last few days have been marked by [a] big fresh advance in the Führer's personal reputation, including among workers.

 There is no mistaking the enormous personal gains in credibility and prestige that Hitler has made, mainly perhaps among workers.
 The fact that Austria was subjugated by force has had little or no effect so far on the way the event is being judged here.
 The crucial point is that Austria has been annexed; not how.
 On the contrary, it is being taken for granted that the annexation was carried out with violence, since almost all the major successes of the system have been achieved with the use of violent methods.